+The UE shall delete all entries in the list of "PLMNs with associated access technology restrictions" in which only GSM, only UTRAN, or only GSM and UTRAN access technologies are marked as not restricted when the UE is switched off or when the UICC containing the USIM is removed, and periodically (with a period in the range 12 to 24 hours).

+NOTE: The deletion of the entries in which only GSM, only UTRAN, or only GSM and UTRAN access technologies are marked as not restricted is done as in A/Gb and Iu mode the network has no mean to provide the RAT utilization control information to the UE via NAS signalling.

 The same list is used by 5GMM, EMM, GMM and MM.
 When the UE is switched off, it shall keep the stored list so that it can be used after switch on.
 The UE shall delete the stored list if the USIM is removed.
 The number of entries that the ME can store in the list of "PLMNs with associated RAT restrictions" is implementation specific, but it shall be at least one.
+When the list is full and a new entry has to be inserted, the oldest entry shall be deleted.